merenlab/anvio.org/help/main/programs/anvi-gen-structure-database/index.md

 ### Advanced Parameters

-Here, we will provide a brief overview of the MODELLER parameters that you can modify.
+Here, we will go through a brief overview of the MODELLER parameters that you are able to change.
 See [this page](http://merenlab.org/2018/09/04/getting-started-with-anvio-structure/#description-of-all-modeller-parameters) for more information.

 - The number of models to be simulated.
 The default is 1.
-- The standard deviation of atomic perturbation of the initial structure (i.e., how much you change the position of the atoms before fine-tuning with other analyses).
+- The standard deviation of atomic perturbation of the initial structure (i.e. how much you change the position of the atoms before fine tuning with other analysis).
 The default is 4 angstroms.
 - The MODELLER database used.
 The default is `pdb_95`, which can be found [here](https://salilab.org/modeller/supplemental.html).
 This is the same database that is downloaded by <span class="artifact-p">[anvi-setup-pdb-database](/help/main/programs/anvi-setup-pdb-database)</span>.
 - The scoring function used to compare potential models.
 The default is `DOPE_score`.
 - The minimum percent identity cutoff for a template to be further considered.